New Year’s resolutions usually reach dissolution by the time my birthday rolls around in March.

 I have heard from ladies who have a very hard time with this.
 If knowing a sexual encounter is planned and sets you into true panic attack mode, I highly encourage you to seek professional counseling.

-That’s why it’s been since the mid-90s since I’ve completed 365 days of resolution.
+That’s why it has been so long since I’ve completed 365 days of resolution.
 I found that I need to jump in when the time is right.
-New seasons present themselves.
-Grab on to them when they do.
+New seasons present themselves and when they do, grab on to them.
 You don’t have to wait for the next January 1 to start improving.

 If you happen to fall off the sex drive transformation wagon, give yourself a mulligan, a free do-over.
 Just recommit.